HealthITAU/pyconnectwise/README.md

 - - - -
 Features:
 =========
 - 100% API Coverage.
-All endpoints and response schemas have had their code generated from the ConnectWise Manage OpenAPI Schema.
+All endpoints and response models have had their code generated from the ConnectWise Manage OpenAPI spec.
-- Beginner and expert friendly.
+- Non-coder friendly
 - Focus on type annotations and DX (Developer Experience).
 Models are declared and parsed using [Pydantic](https://github.com/pydantic/pydantic)

 pyconnectwise is currently in **pre-release**.
 This means that while it does work, you may come across issues and inconsistencies.